Sydney Flying Group

 • Transfers between airfields and accommodation at each destination

-• Many meals - three breakfasts, two lunches and five dinners
+• Many meals - five breakfasts, five lunches, and seven dinners

 • Day tour of Kangaroo Island